 The reason why exchange rates fluctuate is because currencies will always move in cycles.
 For example, let us suppose that a trader expects the Euro to lose strength against the US Dollar .

 The trader will then open a sell trade on EURUSD in expectation that the price will climb.
 If they expect the Euro to gain strength against the US Dollar they will buy the EURUSD pair.

 Price Movement Measurement

-When referring to normal currency pairs, a pip usually refers to a 4th decimal change in the exchange rate value as quoted on your trading platform.
-For a point or pipette it is normally a change of the 5th decimal value of the exchange rate.
+A pip usually refers to a 4th decimal change in the exchange rate price as quoted on your trading platform.
+Similarly, a point refers to a change of the 5th decimal value of the exchange rate.

 For example, if the current exchange rate for GBPUSD is 1.38488 and moves to 1.38489, it has moved up by exactly 1 point.
 Similarly, if it moves from 1.38488 to 1.38498, it has moved up by exactly 1 pip.

 Thus, if you got the math right you would have noticed that 10 points is equal to 1 pip.
 For all pairs that contain the Japanese Yen a pip would be a movement on the 2nd decimal and a point a movement on the 3rd decimal.

 The reason for this is because pairs with the JPY is normally quoted in 3 decimal places compared to the normal 5 decimal places.

 Trading Volume / Lot Size / Trade Size